 Thursday was a bitter sweet day.
 I got to enjoy some quiet time, some chill time, some joy filled time, some shameful time and most importantly some alone time.
 Even though during my long drives I’m mostly alone I still need some time alone when I’m not driving.
 It started with a not so good morning with contemplating my sins and being over scrupulous and this led me to sin in a way I wasn’t expecting.

 As soon as I noticed what I had done I knew I had to do something to change my thoughts so I went outside.
 I walked around the yard, put my feet in the lake, read a book, did a bit of homework and fell asleep.
 When I woke up I was still bothered by my thoughts so I decided to do something different, I climbed a tree.
 Now I know this might sound weird coming from an adult but you know when you just have to do something different to change thoughts?
 Well, this worked this time.
-Read the rest of this entry
+Continue reading “Take a Breather”

 You know when you have a friend but not the friend you see every week.
 The friend that you see maybe once a year and yet when you meet up it’s like you’re the best of friends.
 She knows about my struggles and my road of recovery and she said she’s been getting to understand it more because I’m blogging about it.
 That being said, she really opened up about some of her own struggles.
 She said that if I (Céline) can write about it then she can open up to me.

 At first she was just asking me questions about my blog, then questions about certain posts and eventually about recovery.
 I knew she wanted to talk about something in particular but I didn’t want to force it out of her.

 As time went on she said something like I’m tired of beating around the bush, I wanted to hang out with you for a specific reason.
 This is something I’ve been struggling with my whole life and I can’t keep on doing what I’m doing.
 I need your help.